Church history can be a journey through doctrinal

 work of the new Church of the Nazarene in 1907.

 1880 - Woman missionary doctor Fanny Butler went to India.
-Missionary periodical
+The missionary periodical

 The Gospel in All Lands was launched by A. B. Simpson